 The register of interests of directors and others in shares of the company is available to the shareholders on request.
 There have been no changes in beneficial interests that occurred between the end of the reporting period and the date of this report.

 Management of the Group

-Various agreements have been executed with entities in which Messrs FR van Staden (Premier Services (Pty) Ltd), PJ de W Tromp (Nature Unlimited Consultations (Pty) Ltd), NC Tromp (Tromp Consulting International (Pty) Ltd) and WO Fourie (Haida Investment (Pty) Ltd) have material interest, which supply consulting and managerial services.
+Various agreements have been executed with entities in which Messrs PJ de W Tromp (Nature Unlimited Consultations (Pty) Ltd) and WO Fourie (Haida Investments (Pty) Ltd) have material interest, which supply consulting and managerial services.